mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-engine-default.markdown

 title: sqlalchemy.engine default code examples
 category: page
 slug: sqlalchemy-engine-default-examples
-sortorder: 500031016
+sortorder: 500031017
 toc: False
 sidebartitle: sqlalchemy.engine default
-meta: Python example code for the default function from the sqlalchemy.engine module of the SQLAlchemy project.
+meta: Python example code for the default callable from the sqlalchemy.engine module of the SQLAlchemy project.

-default is a function within the sqlalchemy.engine module of the SQLAlchemy project.
+default is a callable within the sqlalchemy.engine module of the SQLAlchemy project.

 ## Example 1 from alembic